 In addition, most solar shower projects, particularly simple, mobile types, require no specialized technical skills or equipment.
 On the other hand, formal, permanent DIY solar shower setups may take longer to construct but utilize equally basic and affordable hardware.

-In fact, most DIY solar shower ideas can be put together entirely out of one building supply or hardware store, and most won’t break a $100.00 budget.
+In fact, most solar shower ideas can be put together entirely out of one building supply or hardware store, and most won’t break a $100.00 budget.
 If you’re already a DIY enthusiast, you are also very unlikely to need more equipment than you currently have in your toolbox.

 To demonstrate how simple and cheap a solar outdoor shower is to set up, we will walk you through the construction of one of a common example.